-SECTION 3: CA SECTION 3: CATEGORIES 1-4 (One or more of the following categories required.)
-Category 4: FAMILY AND COMMUNITY SUPPORTS (Must meet criteria OR provide rationale for not including in plan.)
-Catego ry 4 Action Item(s) Evidence Explanation/Rationale Descrip otors Specific, timebound actions describe how literacy Connection to stakeholder engagement, root cause The plan includes strategies (effective practices), instruction will be improved. analysis, and needs assessment evident in identified milestones (implementation indicators), actions metrics. (steps to the milestone), outputs (produced in actions and meeting of milestones.)
-3.4a TRAUMA-INFORMED PRACTICES Development of trauma- informed practices and supports for pupils and families.
-Example (action item): By December 2021, provide initial training for staff on identifying signs of trauma, as well as trauma-informed supports, specifically deescalation and restorative practices, to support student literacy instruction.
-Monthly follow-up training will be provided.
-By May 2022, collaboratively design and develop a system to capture student voice to raise staff awareness and inform supports available to pupils as well as families.
-Example (action item): As seen in our root cause analysis [Insert Link], and our needs assessment [Insert Link], a significant percentage of students in our district are experiencing homelessness or are in foster homes where they have experienced trauma.
+SECTION 3: CATEGORIES 1-4 (One or more of the following categories required.)
+Category 4: FAMILY AND C OMMUNITY SUPPORTS (Must meet criteria OR prov ide rationale for not including in plan.)
+Category 4 tegory 4 Action Item(s) Evidence Explanation/Rationale Descriptors Specific, timebound actions describe how literacy Connection to stakeholder engagement, root cause The plan includes strategies (effective practices), instruction will be improved. analysis, and needs assessment evident in identified milestones (implementation indicators), actions metrics. (steps to the milestone), outputs (produced in

+3.4a TRAUMA-INFORMED PRACTICES

+Development of traumainformed practices and supports for pupils and families.

+- By December 2021, provide initial training for staff on identifying signs of trauma, as well as trauma-informed supports, specifically deescalation and restorative practices, to support student literacy instruction.
+Monthly follow-up training will be provided. - By May 2022, collaboratively design and develop a system to capture student voice to raise staff awareness and inform supports available to pupils as well as families.

+No action in the context of the ELSB grant.
+The following are ancillary actions that will indirectly support literacy outcomes in grades k-3:

+- provide initial training for staff on identifying signs of trauma, as well as trauma-informed supports, specifically restorative practices such as expressive arts integrated into the ELA curriculum (by December 2021). - -When school resumes full-time in person, look at the multi-tiered systems of support and make sure there are plans in place that are developmentally appropriate and restorative in nature.
+Beginning with the Community Resiliency Model (CRM), teachers will learn how to provide appropriate activities to signal safety to the Survival Brain, bring a child's mind and spirit back into greater balance by

+As seen in our root cause analysis [Insert Link], and our needs assessment [Insert Link], a significant percentage of students in our district are experiencing homelessness or are in foster homes where they have experienced trauma.
 Therefore, trauma-informed practices and supports are priorities.

-Attached is the plan for developing, implementing, supporting, and monitoring trauma-informed practices and supports [Insert Link].
-Example (action item): Development of strategies and implementation of evidence-based supports, including training for teachers and staff on the importance of adult-student connections, de-escalation strategies, and restorative practices in order to ensure positive classroom cultures in each classroom to support high impact literacy instruction.
-Through supporting teachers' creation of trauma- informed positive classroom environments at our school, student literacy learning is enhanced by reducing students' affective filters and removing barriers to learning associated with trauma.
-No action in the context of the ELSB grant.
-The following are ancillary actions that will indirectly support literacy outcomes in grades k-3: - provide initial training for staff on identifying signs of trauma, as well as trauma-informed supports, specifically restorative practices such as expressive arts integrated into the ELA curriculum (by December 2021). -When school resumes full-time in person, look at the multi-tiered systems of support and make sure there are plans in place that are developmentally appropriate and restorative in nature.
-Beginning with the Community Resiliency Model (CRM), teachers will learn how to provide appropriate activities to signal safety to the Survival Brain, bring a child's mind and spirit back into greater balance by A large body of research confirms that building a safe and caring school community and attending to social and emotional learning are essential to students' overall success.
+Attached is the plan for developing, implementing, supporting, and monitoring trauma-informed practices and supports for the next two years [Insert Link].

+A large body of research confirms that building a safe and caring school community and attending to social and emotional learning are essential to students' overall success.
 Supporting teachers to confidently and consistently use the expressive arts including music, has been shown to be a powerful therapeutic intervention with children and adolescents.
 Teachers creating a supportive setting for the internal and therapeutic processes of the creation and expression of art making has been shown to facilitate growth and healing.
-In some school cultures, there is a stigma associated with seeking care or counseling, which is viewed as a sign of weakness.
-We need to work with administrators to ensure that we have the necessary structures and supports so that seeking help as needed becomes the norm.

-completing actions), and a timeline (for completion of
+completing actions), and a timeline (for completion of actions and meeting of milestones.)